canjs/can-connect-signalr/docs/can-connect-signalr.md

 would be `messageCreated`.
 These, too, can be overwritten.
 For example, set the `createdName` property of the `SignalR` options object to overwrite the default listener name.

+## Use with CanJS

-Finally, `can-connect-signalr` requires that an `id` field exist on any object returned from a Hub.
+Any `can-connect` connection can be mixed in to a [`DefineMap`](DefineMap).
+When using `can-connect-signalr` with CanJS `DefineMap`s, notethat an `id` field must exist on any object returned from a Hub.

-To see how this is done, follow the code sample below.
+To see how this is done, follow the code sample below:

 ```js
 var DefineMap = require('can-define/map/map');